Scale your business with our modular plugins.

 In this guide, we’ll show you 3 different methods to delete old thumbnails in WordPress:

-All of these methods are very effective and easy to apply so you can choose the one that best suits your skills.
+All of these methods are very effective and easy to apply, so you can choose the one that best suits your skills.

 1. Delete Thumbnails Manually (functions.php file)

-If your theme registers custom image sizes, WordPress will generate thumbnails according to the theme’s specific dimensions.
 A simple way to avoid creating unnecessary thumbnails is by editing the theme’s functions.php file.
-Even though you won’t do any difficult coding, we recommend this method for those who have some experience making changes to the theme’s core files.
+Although you won’t be required to perform any complex coding, we recommend this method for those who have some experience modifying the theme’s core files.

 The first thing you need to do is go to your WordPress admin dashboard > Appearance > Theme Editor.